tuur/WLLETlinkClassification/README.md

 ## Code associated with:

 ### Word-level Loss Extensions for Neural Temporal Relation Classification
-Artuur Leeuwenberg & Marie-Francine Moens
-*In Proceedings of COLING*, Santa Fe, New Mexico, 2018.
+>Artuur Leeuwenberg & Marie-Francine Moens, *In Proceedings of COLING*, Santa Fe, New Mexico, 2018.

 #### Terms of Usage
 The code may only be used for Academic purposes.
 In case of usage, please cite the corresponding paper.
 For commercial use please check the LICENSE.html.